Canberra Railway Museum: History

-Between 1967 and 2016, the museum had been owned by the ACT Division of the Australian Railway Historical Society (ARHS).
-In November 2016, the museum closed after its freight company collapsed with more than $700,000 of debt, and the ACT Division of the ARHS was placed into liquidation.
-Some assets were auctioned off in August 2017.
+Between 1967 and 2016, the museum had been owned by the ACT Division of the ARHS.
+In November 2016, the museum closed after the society's freight company collapsed with more than $700,000 of debt, and the ACT Division of the ARHS was placed into liquidation.
+About two-thirds of the museum's assets were auctioned in August 2017.
 In December 2017, a break-in and vandalism occurred at the closed museum.
 In May 2018, two new not-for-profit companies were established, one to run the museum, the other safeguarding the heritage assets.